chainpoint/chainpoint-core/README.md

 Chainpoint is a protocol for anchoring data the Bitcoin blockchain.
 The Chainpoint Core software runs as a node on a distributed network.
 Cores receive hashes, aggregate these hashes into a [Merkle root](https://en.wikipedia.org/wiki/Merkle_tree), and periodically commit the root hash to the Bitcoin blockchain.

 By default, Cores are members of the [Lightning Network](https://lightning.network/).
-Users use Lightning to pay Cores for permission to anchor a hash.
+Users use Lightning via [LSATs](https://github.com/Tierion/lsat-js) to pay Cores for permission to anchor a hash.
 Additionally, Lightning is used by new Cores to stake bitcoin to the Chainpoint Network as part of an anti-sybil mechanism.

 ## Important Notice